HeinleinSupport/rspamd-slac-2019/Readme.md

 # Config Files used in the Rspamd Workshop @SLAC 2019

 - Used on Debian - you maybe have other paths on your distribution
-- This isn't not a perfect config and maybe not even suitable for your project
+- This is not a perfect config and maybe not even suitable for your project
 - Have a look to the included slides and
   - https://rspamd.com/doc/quickstart.html
   - https://rspamd.com/doc/faq.html